jbajic/blog/_posts/2023-10-24-transaction-isolation.md

 | 4 | | COMMIT | A = 1000, A<sub>T2</sub> = 2000 |
 | 5 | COMMIT | | A = 2000 |

-This is not possible in neither of isolation levels, since this is the most basic of write write conflicts that database should guard against.
+This is not possible in either of isolation levels, since this is the most basic of write write conflicts that database should guard against.

 ### Dirty read